AdamPaternostro/Training-Azure-DevOps/README.md

 ### Create a build defination
-We will be using the visual interface
+We will be using the visual interface to create a build defination for a .NET core app
 1. Click on Pipelines | Builds
 2. Click on New Pipeline button
 3. Click on the small link "Use the visual designer"